What Is Summer Nectar Dearth?

 Robbing Activity

-When nectar is scarce, robber bees (along with bumblebees, wasps, yellow jackets, and others) will attempt to take advantage of weak hives and rob their food stores.
+When nectar is scarce, robber honey bees (along with bumblebees, wasps, yellow jackets, and others) will attempt to take advantage of weak hives and rob their food stores.
 One of your own colonies might steal from another.

 For a newbie, robbing might look a lot like foraging bees just returning to the hive or young bees orienting themselves.
 Bees with pollen baskets are not robbers.